josieb/imgget/README.md

 imgget
 ======

-A Google Chrome extension for batch getting a set of images for their respective thumbnail hyperlinks.
+A Google Chrome extension for batch getting a set of full-sized images from their respective thumbnail hyperlinks.

 ## TODO